The PASS Program is an engaging student success service designed for historically challenging classes.

-Currently, PASS sessions are scheduled immediately following the course.
-However, on the first day of class, you will fill out a short survey to let the PASS leader know your class schedule.
-Each PASS leader will set up two or more review sessions a week at times that are best for the majority of you.
-You can attend one or all of them (the choice is yours) and each one will be different because you’ll have new material to discuss.
-PASS review sessions are informal.
+Course Mentors offer sessions at times that are best for most students enrolled in the course.
+You can attend one or all of them (the choice is yours), and each will be different because you’ll have new material to discuss.
+Review sessions are informal.
 Bring your notes; bring your textbook; bring your questions.

 What's in it for me?

-If you attend PASS sessions regularly, chances are you’ll earn a better grade.
-You’ll have developed a better understanding of course content as well as more effective ways of studying.
+If you attend sessions regularly, you’ll earn a better grade.
+You’ll better understand course content and more effective studying methods.
 This will help you in other classes as well!